-6.4.
+- 6.4.
 Library Materials: Respect, maintain, and care for library materials and other academic materials or equipment.
-Destruction, mutilation, or defacement of or tampering with any of the above is unacceptable.

-6.5.
-Appropriate Access to Property: Observe University guidelines and policies regarding access to or occupancy or use of University property and facilities and the University's name, seal, or logo (see Sections 9., 12., and 15.).
-Storage closets and utility rooms in any University building, and the roof areas of any University building, may not be accessed by students without explicit permission.

-6.6.
-Appropriate Hours and Areas of Access: Access University buildings and facilities during posted hours and in authorized areas only (see Section 9.14.n.).
+Destruction, mutilation, or defacement of or tampering with any of the above is unacceptable. - 6.5.
+Appropriate Access to Property: Observe University guidelines and policies regarding access to or occupancy or use of University property and facilities and the University's name, seal, or logo (see Sections 9., 12., 15., and the Campus Use of Space Policy).
+Storage closets and utility rooms in any University building, and the roof areas of any University building, may not be accessed by students without explicit permission. - 6.6.
+Appropriate Hours and Areas of Access: Access University buildings and facilities during posted hours and in authorized areas only (see Section 9.14.n., Campus Use of Space Policy.) - 6.7.

-6.7.
 Respect for Campus Flora, Fauna and Animals: Respect and preserve the plant and animal life found on the campus.
 Mistreatment or abuse of any animals, trees or plantings is unacceptable.